danafaye/WindowsAPIAbuseAtlas/NTDLL/NtImpersonateThread/README.md

 ## 🦠 Malware & Threat Actors Documented Abusing NtImpersonateThread

-Below is a curated list of malware families, threat actors, and offensive tools known to abuse or patch `NtCreateSection`.
+Below is a curated list of malware families, threat actors, and offensive tools known to abuse `NtImpersonateThread`.

-For the latest technical write-ups, search for the malware, tool or actor name together with "NtCreateSection" on reputable security blogs, threat intelligence portals, or simply google.
+For the latest technical write-ups, search for the malware, tool or actor name together with "NtImpersonateThread" on reputable security blogs, threat intelligence portals, or simply google.
 (Direct links are not included to reduce maintenance.)

 ### **Ransomware**
  - Agenda